This post has two parts:

 Resume

-You can access my resume (created with LaTex) on my homepage.
-One of the major issues with my resume is its layout - it uses a two to three-column format, with headings in the left column and details like names and timelines split into two columns on the right.
+You can access my resume (created with LaTeX) on my homepage.
+One of the major issues with my resume is its layout—it uses a two- to three-column format, with headings in the left column and details like names and timelines split into two columns on the right.
 This format isn't properly parsed by ATS resume scanners, which is a significant problem.
-If I were to redo it, I'd spend time using Typst or another tool to create an ATS-friendly resume format, as manually editing entries for each application isn't enjoyable.
-I'll document this process sometime next moth and share the resume template I end up creating, if anyone's interested.
-Keep your LinkedIn profile update, just in case the HR Gods decide to shine on you, and you can use your LinkedIn to fill in that really long application.
+If I were to redo it, I'd use Typst or another tool to create an ATS-friendly resume format, since manually editing entries for each application is tedious.
+I'll document this process next month and share the resume template I create, if anyone's interested.
+Keep your LinkedIn profile updated too—just in case the HR Gods decide to shine on you—since you can use LinkedIn to auto-fill those lengthy applications.

 A Short Blurb

-You should aim for a short blurb - aka, a brief paragraph about yourself.
-Over 12 weeks, I went through about 10 iterations of how to present my work.
-I eventually settled on the attached blurb.
-Ideally, it should be shorter, but I struggle with brevity, as evidenced by the post you are currently reading.
-The blurb should briefly highlight your expertise, experience, and qualifications.
-When messaging potential connections, I would customize my introduction to explain why I was specifically suited for their role.
-My message would typically read: "Hello [Name], I came across your posting and believe I'm a strong fit because [specific reasons].
+You'll need a short blurb—a brief paragraph about yourself.
+Over 12 weeks, I refined my self-presentation through about 10 iterations before settling on the blurb below.
+While it should ideally be shorter (my struggles with brevity are obvious from this post), the blurb effectively highlights my expertise, experience, and qualifications.
+When reaching out to connections, I'd personalize my introduction to show why I suited their specific role.
+My typical message read: "Hello [Name], I came across your posting and believe I'm a strong fit because [specific reasons].
 I've attached a brief introduction about myself and my resume."
-I focused on tailoring my initial message rather than modifying the entire blurb, ensuring that each message highlighted my relevance to the specific role.
+Rather than rewriting the entire blurb each time, I focused on tailoring the initial message to emphasize my relevance to each role.

 For synthetic data generation, I focus on creating high-quality, template driven data samples for low-resource settings to improve SLM performance using fine-tuning, particularly for domain-specific tasks.
 For LLM orchestration and agents, I develop methods and fine-tune SLMs to generate executable, schema-driven plans that guide model chaining behavior, optimize execution trajectories, diagnose failure points, dynamically route across multiple LLMs, and auto-select appropriate sampling parameters for inference.
 In my role at Norm, I worked on improving agentic retrieval-augmented generation (RAG) workflows for regulatory-compliant tasks, focusing on plan creation, chunking, relevance scoring, metadata tagging, and domain-specific fine-tuning of retrieval/reranking models.
 For evaluation, I focus on two parts: robust evaluation of LLMs through prompt ensembling, example-based calibration, and prompt decomposition, and, fine-tuning SLM as evaluator models to behave like human agents, designing interpretable scoring models, and simulating human reading comprehension, especially with incomplete or fuzzy context.